 In 1931, the Musical-Dramatic Training College was founded, becoming the first institute of higher education for music in Kazakhstan.

-On December 5, 1936, the Kazakh Autonomous Soviet Socialist Republic was detached from the Russian Soviet Federative Socialist Republic and made the Kazakh Soviet Socialist Republic, a full union republic of the USSR.
+On 5 December 1936, the Kazakh Autonomous Soviet Socialist Republic was detached from the Russian Soviet Federative Socialist Republic (RSFSR) and made the Kazakh Soviet Socialist Republic.

 In 1936, Kazakhstan's status was elevated to that of a union republic within the Soviet Union.

-In September–October 1941, approximately 400,000 Volga Germans were deported from the Volga German Autonomous Soviet Socialist Republic to Kazakhstan.
+In September–October 1941, approximately 400,000 Volga Germans were deported from the Volga German Autonomous Soviet Socialist Republic.

-The Soviet-German War began in 1941, leading to increased industrialization and mineral extraction in Kazakhstan to support the war effort.
+The Soviet-German War began in 1941, leading to an increase in industrialisation and mineral extraction in Kazakhstan to support the war effort.

 In 1947, the USSR founded an atomic bomb test site near Semipalatinsk as part of its atomic bomb project.

-In 1949, the first Soviet nuclear bomb test was conducted at the Semipalatinsk test site in Kazakhstan.
+In 1949, the first Soviet nuclear bomb test was conducted at the atomic bomb test site near Semipalatinsk.

-In 1953, Soviet leader Nikita Khrushchev initiated the Virgin Lands Campaign, aiming to transform Kazakhstan's pasturelands into a major grain-producing region.
+In 1953, Soviet leader Nikita Khrushchev initiated the Virgin Lands Campaign to turn Kazakhstan's pasturelands into a major grain-producing region.

-By 1959, due to decades of privation, war, and resettlement, Kazakhs had become a minority in Kazakhstan, making up 30 percent of the population.
-Ethnic Russians accounted for 43 percent.
+By 1959, due to decades of privation, war and resettlement, the Kazakhs had become a minority, making up 30% of the population.

 In April 1961, Baikonur became the springboard of Vostok 1, a spacecraft with Soviet cosmonaut Yuri Gagarin being the first human to enter space.

-In 1977, Dynamo Alma-Ata won the Soviet Union national championships.
+In 1977, Dynamo Alma-Ata won the Soviet Union national championships in bandy.

 In 1984, the State Museum of Art of Kazakhstan was renamed after Abilkhan Kasteyev.

-In December 1986, the Jeltoqsan riot took place in Almaty as young ethnic Kazakhs protested the replacement of Dinmukhamed Konayev with Gennady Kolbin.
+In December 1986, mass demonstrations by young ethnic Kazakhs, later called the Jeltoqsan riot, took place in Almaty to protest the replacement of Dinmukhamed Konayev with Gennady Kolbin.

-In 1990, Dynamo Alma-Ata won the Soviet Union national championships.
+In 1990, Dynamo Alma-Ata won the Soviet Union national championships in bandy.

-On December 16, 1991, Kazakhstan proclaimed full independence, becoming the last Soviet republic to do so, after which the Soviet Union dissolved.
+On 16 December 1991, Kazakhstan proclaimed full independence, becoming the last Soviet republic to do so.

-On 13 June 1992, Kazakhstan's National Security Committee (UQK) was established.
+Kazakhstan's National Security Committee (UQK) was established on 13 June 1992.

-In 1992, the Kazakhstan national basketball team was established after the dissolution of the Soviet Union.
+In 1992, the Kazakhstan national basketball team was established following the dissolution of the Soviet Union.

-Since 1993, Kazakhstan has attracted over $40 billion in foreign investment, largely due to the development of petroleum, natural gas, and mineral extractions.
+Since 1993, Kazakhstan has attracted over $40 billion in foreign investment due to the development of petroleum, natural gas, and mineral extractions.

-Since 1996, the Kazzinc-Torpedo has been playing in the Supreme Hockey League.
+Since 1996, the Kazzinc-Torpedo play in the Supreme Hockey League.

 On 10 December 1997, Kazakhstan's government relocated its capital from Almaty to Astana.

-In 1997, Nursultan Nazarbayev moved the capital from Almaty to Astana.
+In 1997, Nazarbayev moved the capital from Almaty to Astana.

 Kazakhstan instituted a pension reform program in 1998.

-In 1999, Kazakhstan applied for observer status at the Council of Europe Parliamentary Assembly, but was denied due to concerns over democracy and human rights.
+In 1999, Kazakhstan applied for observer status at the Council of Europe Parliamentary Assembly, but was denied due to concerns about democracy and human rights.

-In 2000, Kazakhstan, Russia, Belarus, Kyrgyzstan, and Tajikistan established the Eurasian Economic Community to harmonise trade tariffs and create a free trade zone.
+In 2000, Kazakhstan, Russia, Belarus, Kyrgyzstan and Tajikistan established the Eurasian Economic Community.

-In the 2000 Summer Olympics in Sydney, Kazakhstan performed well in boxing.
-Bekzat Sattarkhanov and Yermakhan Ibraimov earned gold medals, while Bulat Zhumadilov and Mukhtarkhan Dildabekov earned silver medals.
+In the 2000 Summer Olympics in Sydney, Kazakh boxers Bekzat Sattarkhanov and Yermakhan Ibraimov earned gold medals, while Bulat Zhumadilov and Mukhtarkhan Dildabekov earned silver medals.

-In March 2002, the U.S. Department of Commerce granted Kazakhstan market economy status under US trade law, recognizing reforms in currency convertibility, wage rate determination, openness to foreign investment, and government control over resources.
+In March 2002, the U.S. Department of Commerce granted Kazakhstan market economy status under US trade law.

 In mid-March 2002, a court order stated that Respublika were to stop printing for three months.
 The order was evaded by printing under other titles, such as Not That Respublika.